cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 gcloud init
 ```

-And continue to follow the above instructions.
+And continue to follow the instructions
+from the prompt and from the
+Google Cloud documentation page above.

 ## gcloud VM Instance